 Many South Africans abroad have formalised their non-resident tax status through Financial Emigration, and this process has now proven to be a thorn in SARS and National Treasury’s side.
 A proposed change to the emigration rules, which is set for 1 March 2021, appears to be a desperate bid to stem the tide of South Africans making up their mind to ‘divorce’ South Africa fiscally through Financial Emigration.
 This means SARS will aggressively target expats as an untapped pool of potential revenue, exposing your offshore trusts, foreign income streams and other assets held abroad.

 Under existing international standards, South Africa participates in the automatic sharing of information between tax authorities on individuals’ financial accounts and investments.
-Government expressly stated that these cooperative practices will remain in place to ensure that South African tax residents who have offshore income and investments pay the appropriate level of tax.
+Government expressly stated in February 2020 that these cooperative practices will remain in place to ensure that South African tax residents who have offshore income and investments pay the appropriate level of tax.

 What are the next steps to “avoid” the Expat Tax?

 We urge all South Africans working abroad permanently to formalise non residency.
 Financial emigration remains the main process in formally ceasing tax residency through SARS and SARB.
 Now is the time to comply with formalities and ensure your worldwide income is not liable for South African tax.